apivideo/api.video-android-client/README.md

 ### Example

-An example that demonstrates how to use the API is provided in folder `example/`.
+Examples that demonstrate how to use the API is provided in folder `examples/`.

+## Upload options

+To upload a video, you have 3 differents options:
+* WorkManager: preferred option: Upload with Android WorkManager API.
+It supports progress notifications.
+Directly use, WorkManager extensions.
+See [example](examples/workmanager) for more details.
+* UploadService: Upload with an Android Service.
+It supports progress notifications.
+You have to extend the `UploadService` and register it in your `AndroidManifest.xml`.
+See [example](examples/service) for more details.
+* Direct call with `ApiClient`: Do not call API from the main thread, otherwise you will get a android.os.NetworkOnMainThreadException.
+Dispatch API calls with Thread, Executors or Kotlin coroutine to avoid this.

 ## Permissions